VA Rating Reductions & "Poking the Bear"

 | Supplemental Claim | Medium | New evidence may trigger a new exam | Risk depends on whether the new evidence relates to a condition that may have improved. |

-| Higher-Level Review | Low | Same evidence reviewed — no new exam ordered | Reviewer can identify "duty to assist" errors, but this rarely leads to reduction. |
+| Higher-Level Review | Low | Same evidence reviewed.
+No new exam ordered | Reviewer can identify "duty to assist" errors, but this rarely leads to reduction. |

 | BVA Appeal | Low | Board reviews the existing record | The Board can remand for a new exam, but reductions from BVA appeals are rare. |

-| TDIU Application | Medium | Requires comprehensive review of all service-connected conditions | The VA evaluates your overall employability, which means looking at everything. |
+| TDIU Application | Medium | Requires a full review of all service-connected conditions | The VA evaluates your overall employability, which means looking at everything. |

 What Happens When the VA Proposes a Reduction